• Home

 7

 Can you provide research references in which measurements taken with your device are related to other preclinical CVD markers or are used to predict CVD outcomes?
-Pls see “Support / Articles”
+Pls see “References / Research Papers"

 8